How to improve your PDF optimization techniques

 Use our statistics

 One of the most significant disadvantages a PDF has is that you cannot keep track of the same statistics you can with a regular web page.
 Sure, you can see the clicks and the impressions, but that’s about it.
-On the other hand, Flipsnack offers various statistics such as views, clicks, average time spent on the document, devices people used, location, and others.
+On the other hand, Flipsnack offers the option to transform the PDF into a flipbook and thus, making PDF tracking easy with flipbooks.
+Access various statistics such as views, clicks, average time spent on the document, devices people used, location, and others.

 For deeper insight, you can connect your Flipsnack publications with Google Analytics and Google Tag Manager.
 This way, you will have all the information you need at your fingertips.

 Even though PDFs aren’t quite as effective for search engines, there are still different PDF optimization techniques to use.
 Once you have followed the tips I mentioned, why not take them to the next level in Flipsnack?
-Create your publications from scratch, upload your PDFs, make them interactive, share them, keep track of how well they perform.
+Create your publications from scratch, upload your PDFs, make them interactive, share them online safely, and keep track of how well they perform.
 Don’t rely on regular PDFs to get the job done.
 Try flipbooks instead by using Flipsnack, the best flipbook maker on the market!